PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-18 05:33:54
+Last updated: 2024-04-18 05:34:30
-Random Quote: Airport Security: "How did you get that through the X-Ray machine?"Barney: "No questions from the audience, please!" - Barney Stinson
+Random Quote: Quinn: "What is an executive strategy coordinator?"Barney: "It's three corporate-sounding words which, when added together, equal a fake job for which you get a real paycheck." - Barney Stinson